LennartKeller/trf_training_tut/text/Introduction.md

 Requirements may include multi-gpu training, data loading, ensuring reproducibility, hyperparameter organization, tracking or early stopping.
 There are numerous frameworks to facilitate this process.
 This work aims to compare a selection of these frameworks and test their suitability to use them with the Huggingface infrastructure.

 The rest of this work is structured as follows: First, the Huggingface Transformers library, the core of the Huggingface ecosystem, is shortly presented.
-Afterwards the selected training frameworks are presented.
+Afterwards, the selected training frameworks are presented.
 The actual comparison by carrying out the same experiment with each of them.
-Finally a conclusion is drawn.
+Finally, a conclusion is drawn.
 # Methodology